VBuevich/Railroad_MVC/src/main/webapp/resources/SeatChart/README.md

 ### click

 Click handler.
-Fired when user clicks on a seat or hits spacebar on a focused seat.
+Fired when userDetails clicks on a seat or hits spacebar on a focused seat.
 You're most likely to overwrite this one based off this example:

 	click   : function() {